Hyperhidrosis Treatment & Excessive Sweating

 What are the symptoms of hyperhidrosis?

-The primary symptom of hyperhidrosis is excessive sweating that is unrelated to exercise, feelings of stress, or heat.
-Individuals who suffer from hyperhidrosis may experience excessive sweating without any exertion and may develop symptoms such as body odor, skin irritation (itching or inflammation), and frequent skin infection.
+Sweating is a natural mechanism that helps the body stay cool.
+That involves the nervous system activating sweat glands in response to heat, stress, or exercise.
+The main symptom of hyperhidrosis, and what separates it from normal sweating, is excessive sweating that is unrelated to exercise stress or exposure to heat.
+Individuals who have hyperhidrosis may experience excessive sweating without any exertion and may develop symptoms such as body odor, skin irritation (itching or inflammation), and frequent skin infections.
 Patients with primary hyperhidrosis will most commonly be affected in certain body areas, including the hands, feet, face, and underarms.
-Patients with secondary hyperhidrosis typically experience generalized excessive sweating that is not specific to any given body area.
-A dermatologist, such as Dr. Michele Green in NYC, can diagnose your hyperhidrosis and recommend treatments to help manage symptoms to improve your quality of life.
+Patients with secondary hyperhidrosis typically experience generalized excessive sweating that is not specific to any specific area of the body but rather affects the entire body.
+Unfortunately, due to the nature of this medical condition, many patients also experience that their hyperhidrosis disrupts their normal daily activities, causes low self-esteem and self-consciousness, or has another negative impact on their overall quality of life.
+An experienced board-certified dermatologist, such as Dr. Michele Green in NYC, can diagnose your hyperhidrosis and recommend a customized combination of treatment options to help manage symptoms and improve your quality of life.

 What causes hyperhidrosis?